-The buffered and amplified output of the DAC, together with the level shifting op-amp, shifts the input signal close to a 2.5 V common-mode voltage (VCOM), to balance the input of the antialiasing filter and that of the fully differential amplifier (FDA).
-The second input of the FDA rail is set to 2.5 V of VCOM by the voltage reference, ensuring input headroom requirements are met, and the output is a fully differential voltage optimized for driving the ADC.
+The buffered and amplified output of the DAC, together with the level shifting op-amp, shifts the input signal close to a 2.5 V common-mode voltage (VOCM) to balance the input of the anti-aliasing filter and that of the fully differential amplifier (FDA).
+The second input of the FDA rail is set to 2.5 V, ensuring input headroom requirements are met, and the output is a fully differential voltage optimized for driving the ADC.

 The antialiasing filter sets the bandwidth of the signal chain to 54 kHz.
 Piezoelectric accelerometers have bandwidths as high as 20 kHz, but a wider bandwidth signal chain has been chosen with respect to phase delay, achieving better phase matching performance in 3-axis measurements.
 (Further bandwidth limiting occurs in the digital filter of the ADCs, however, the phase delay is known and deterministic.)

 Any IEPE vibration sensor can be interfaced with this CN-0540 reference design because all the IEPE vibration sensors work using the same principle with different offset voltages, noise levels, bandwidths, and sensitivities.
 An IEPE output signal carries both ac and dc voltages, where the vibration dependent ac voltage is dc shifted to some voltage level between 7 V and 13 V. This dc level varies from sensor to sensor, and for any given sensor, it has a drift component with respect to time, temperature, and excitation current.